 What if I have a question during the sale process?
 Will you be available to help?

 Absolutely!
 There is no extra charge for this.
 You shouldn’t have to pay extra to ask your real estate broker a question, even if it is a flat fee MLS listing.
-The best way to ask a question is via email and most questions are answered the same business day.
+The best way to ask a question is via email and most questions are answered within one (1) business day.

-Do you offer special pricing for investors and house flippers?
+Do you offer special pricing for repeat customers, investors, and house flippers?

 Can you help me price my property?
 Do you provide CMA’s?

 We do not provide CMA’s or advice on pricing.
 In order to provide that information accurately, we would need to know your local market extremely well, and that’s just not possible with our large coverage area.